stephanbracke/intermagnet-technical-manual/chapters/submitdata/defonemindata.rst

 out a "call for data" to each observatory, specifying the deadline for providing data.
-Observatories should provide data in the INTERMAGNET Archive Format (IAF) which is described in Appendix C-1.
-Data can be converted to IAF using INTERMAGNET’s "imcdview" DVD/CD-ROM viewing software, which can be obtained from |imag_software|
+Observatories should provide data in the INTERMAGNET Archive Format (IAF) which is described in
+|app_iaf|.
+Data can be converted to IAF using INTERMAGNET’s
+"imcdview" DVD/CD-ROM viewing software, which can be obtained from |imag_software|
-Baseline data will accompany the definitive data, and will be provided in format IBFV2.00 as described in Appendix E-4.
+Baseline data will accompany the definitive data, and will be provided in format IBFV2.00 as described in |app_imag_ibf|.

 .. _sub_dat_1min_data_enc_gen: